Sillte/werewolves_puzzle/README.md

 # Werewolves' Puzzle Auto-Generator

-For Japanese, please refer to [this page.](http://students.hatenablog.com/entry/2017/10/03/191044)
+For Japanese, please refer to [this page.](http://students.hatenablog.com/entry/2017/11/03/190643)

 ## Introduction
-Here, consider the puzzle inspired by the party game, "Are you a werewolf?", also known as "Mafia".
+This module generates the puzzle inspired by the party game, "Are you a werewolf?", also known as "Mafia".
 Each **player** is given the **role**, either **villager**, **wolf**, or **lunatic**.
 The objective of this puzzle is to discern **wolves** from **players** on the basis of the players' statements.